alicialiu9/PnetPhlix/README.md

 ## About

 A project for UCLA coursework, movie recommendation app using binary search trees and object-oriented programming.
-The recommender gets user information, and looks up the user watch history, then ranks movies by matching attributes and ranks them based on compatibility.
+The recommender gets user information, looks up the user watch history, then ranks movies by matching attributes and ranks them based on compatibility.